Produce 101: Potatoes

 Produce 101: Potatoes — Types

-There are many types of potatoes grown commercially, all are classified in a multitude of ways; size, skin color, flesh color and use.
+There are many types of potatoes grown commercially, and all are classified in a multitude of ways; size, skin color, flesh color and use.
 However, the two most important factors in determining which type of potato to use are the starch and moisture content.

-Oblong in shape with a brown, netted skin, Russets are a high starch/low moisture potatoes, making them the best option for baking, frying and/or mashing.
-Russets are packed by size/weight, with a the sizing referring to the number of potatoes that will fit into a standard 50 pound case, with a small variance allowed.
-Russets, along with other potatoes, are assigned a quality grade as well as a sizing grade, this is based mainly on physical appearance and some specific quality indices, the two main grades are #1 and #2.
 When a whole potato is required for presentation, the #1 grade is the better choice, as the potatoes will be much more uniform in size and shape.
-However, if you’re choosing to process the potatoes, making French Fries, hash browns, mashed potatoes, etc., the #2 grade will work better and may even save you some money.
+However, if you’re choosing to process the potatoes, making french fries, hash browns, mashed potatoes, etc., the #2 grade will work better and may even save you some money.

-Just as the name suggests, these are a round, red skinned variety.
-Reds have a waxy texture and a low starch content that makes them a great choice for roasting or stewing/boiling.
-Because of their texture, red potatoes will remain firm throughout the cooking process.
 The sizing of red potatoes, and other round varieties, is based on the diameter of each potato, most commonly designated by letter, but with sometimes by a size descriptor.
-As with Russets, red potatoes are also assigned a quality grade, #1 and #2, and the same factors can be used to decide which grade standard is the best option.
+As with Russet potatoes, red potatoes are also assigned a quality grade, #1 and #2, and the same factors can be used to decide which grade standard is the best option.

-White potatoes are not as popular in the kitchen as they once were, seemingly relegated now to making the perfect potato salad.
+White potatoes are not as popular in the kitchen as they once were, and seemingly relegated now to making the perfect potato salad.
 These are medium starch potatoes, which serves as a natural, built in thickener for your potato salad recipes, but they can also be used as a boiling or mashing potato.
 The same sizing and quality grades as the red potato apply.

 Yellow Potatoes